 different types of hallucinations

-Let’s explore the complex world of hallucinations, similar to navigating through a maze where each twist and turn uncovers a new layer of the mind’s intricacies.
+Let’s delve into the intricate realm of hallucinations, much like traversing a maze where every twist and turn reveals a new facet of the mind’s complexities.

 Visual, auditory, olfactory, tactile, and gustatory—these five types of hallucinations offer a kaleidoscope of experiences that can profoundly impact an individual's perception of reality.